briancmorrison/brian_data606/proposal.md

 ### Proposed Models & Approach

 While model proposals may shift based on initial performance analyses, I am principally interested in investigating the performance differences between an Ensemble, or Stacking, Classifier and a Deep Learning Model in this project.
+My proposed approaches to building these models are:

+* **Stacking Classifier** - Use [Lazy Predict](https://lazypredict.readthedocs.io/en/latest/) to fit multiple simple classification models to the dataset, selecting the top five highest performing models to aggregate into a final stacked model.
+Then, experiment with both Logistic Regression and XGBoost as final classifiers within the model to assign decisive predictions about classes.
+*  **Deep Learning Model** -

 PROPOSE METHODS OF FEATURE ENGINEERING